erasmus-without-paper/ewp-specs-api-courses/README.md

  * Each exposed LOS MUST have type.

  * LOSes MUST NOT change their type, ever.
-If, for some reason, HEI wants to change a type of the LOS entity, it MUST expose is under a different ID.
+If, for some reason, HEI wants to change a type of the LOS entity, it MUST expose it under a different ID.

  * For safety, it is HIGHLY RECOMMENDED that all implementers use [surrogate IDs](https://en.wikipedia.org/wiki/Surrogate_key) in their LOS ID suffixes.